-National Shelter supports this recommendation and would add that the information might even be collected and made available on a dedicated webpage.
+National Shelter supports this recommendation and would add that the information should be collected and made available on a dedicated, public webpage.

-Addendum A Note on Indigenous Community Housing Organisations
+Addendum - A Note on Indigenous Community Housing Organisations

-The past decade has seen a decrease in the role of Indigenous Community Housing Organisations (ICHOs) due to Commonwealth transfer of responsibility to state governments overlain by the introduction of the National Regulatory Scheme for community housing.
+The past decade has seen a decrease in the role of Indigenous Community Housing Organisations (ICHOs) due to Commonwealth transfer of responsibility to State governments overlain by the introduction of the National Regulatory Scheme for community housing.

-Whilst there has been an increasing development of and expansion of CHPs in general, including through stock transfers, increased supply via stimulus and NRAS, there has been a deliberate strategy to increase government control over Indigenous Community Housing Providers against the national trend for non-Indigenous community housing providers in general.
+There has been an increasing development of and expansion of CHPs in general, including through stock transfers, increased supply via stimulus and NRAS, however there has been a deliberate strategy to increase government control over Indigenous Community Housing Providers against the National trend for non-Indigenous community housing providers in general.

-In some jurisdictions, this has led to ICHOs opting out of registration and has left many in a parlous state.
-The initial transfer of property portfolios and responsibility (from the Commonwealth to States) involved maintenance and repair upgrades (but not to sufficient levels) on the basis of agreement to transfer from commonwealth to state registration.
-The subsequent introduction of a National Regulatory Scheme has meant very few ICHOs are now registered in Queensland e.g. and leaves most ICHOs operating outside a regulatory framework
+In some jurisdictions, this has led to ICHOs opting out of registration and has left many in an uncertain state.
+The initial transfer of property portfolios and responsibility (from the Commonwealth to States) involved maintenance and repair upgrades (but not to sufficient levels) on the basis of agreement to transfer from Commonwealth to State registration.
+The subsequent introduction of a National Regulatory Scheme has meant very few ICHOs are now registered and leaves most ICHOs operating outside the regulatory framework.

-There has also been a loss of Aboriginal controlled service provision across the nation often caused by competitive tenders awarded to large national providers who have little track record in working in remote communities and often under-cost the provision of services in tenders.
+There has also been a loss of Aboriginal-controlled service provision across the nation often caused by competitive tenders awarded to large National providers who have little track record in working in remote communities and often under-cost the provision of services in tenders.

-National Shelter is concerned about the impacts on Aboriginal and Torres Strait Islander community controlled services caused by existing tendering of services.
-It demonstrates how regional and remote service provision may be adversely affected by tenders which do not properly recognize the importance of:
+National Shelter is concerned about the impacts on Aboriginal and Torres Strait Islander community controlled services caused by the existing tendering of services - it demonstrates how regional and remote service provision may be adversely affected by tenders which do not properly recognise the importance of:

+- Local knowledge;

+- Cultural understanding;

-- Local knowledge - Cultural understanding - The cost of service in remote areas - Over reliance on competitive outcomes assessed on cost - The loss of community owned and controlled services - Shelter supports the calls for a partnership centred approach to Aboriginal and Torres Strait Islander service provision as developed by ACOSS in conjunction with NT mainstream and Indigenous service providers and endorsed by multiple national organisations.
+- The cost of services in remote areas;

+- Over-reliance on competitive outcomes assessed on cost; - The loss of community owned and controlled services; and - National Shelter supports the calls for a partnership centred approach to Aboriginal and Torres Strait Islander service provision as developed by ACOSS in conjunction with Northern Territory mainstream and Indigenous service providers and endorsed by multiple National organisations.